 The hard bit is moving our focus from interruptions to prevention.
 Try tracking the tasks you do for a week and putting them into the relevant quadrant to see where you spend your time.
 More time for prevention by doing less on interruptions is easy to say, but hard to do.
 It needs great self-awareness and conscious decision making on how we spend our time.
 Here are the key actions for each quadrant:

-Important | Necessity: Key Action: Manage it Now | Quality & Personal Leadership: Key Action: Decide when to do it and protect that time |
+Key Action: Decide when to do it and protect that time

-Not Important | Deception: Key Action: Delegate or use caution | Waste: Key Action: Avoid |
+Key Action: Delegate or use caution

 A great example for me was realising I was sinking with too much work in the early days of leading a large programme.
 I took a conscious decision to let some of the interruptions go (very hard for me) and focus on recruiting the team, a top right activity.
 Writing blogs for me is another top right task.
 It’s my way of stepping back, reflecting and thinking, I work best when I set my self the time to write things down in this way.